-Borage is known as an annual flowering herb that is primarily native to the mediterranean basin regions of the world and said to be native to ancient India.
+Borage is known as an annual flowering herb that is primarily native to the mediterranean basin regions of the world and said to be a native plant of ancient India.

 Why Grow Borage?

-Most people worldwide learn how to grow borage for many reasons.
+Many people worldwide grow Borage for many reasons.

 Borage a.k.a the star flower plant as known in antiquity has been very popular over centuries throughout Europe and the U.K. and is still widely grown in many gardens throughout their countries today.

 Over time the plants growing range has wildly increased covering most countries of the world.

 The reason for the herbs high popularity worldwide is most likely because of its wide range of culinary uses, multiple medicinal uses and the simplicity of it’s growing traits.